Hey! I’m Alex.

-If you think I’m a good fit for a role, you can find me on LinkedIn or on Github.
+If you would look to talk with me, ou can find me on LinkedIn or on Github.

 Talks